puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

    >**Tip**: If you wish to use `su - <NON-ROOT USERNAME>` to switch between accounts, make sure to use the `-` (`-l` in some unix variants) argument so that full login privileges are correctly granted.
 Otherwise you may see "permission denied" errors when trying to apply a catalog.

-5. As the **non-root user**, generate and submit the cert for the agent node.
+7. As the **non-root user**, generate and submit the cert for the agent node.
 From the agent node, execute the following command:

     `puppet agent -t --certname "<UNIQUE NON-ROOT USERNAME.HOSTNAME>" --server "<PUPPET MASTER HOSTNAME>"`

     This puppet run will submit a cert request to the master and will create a `~/.puppet` directory structure in the non-root user’s home directory.

-7. Log into the console, navigate to the [pending node requests](./console_cert_mgmt.html), and accept the requests from non-root user agents.
+8. **As an admin user**, log into the console, navigate to the [pending node requests](./console_cert_mgmt.html), and accept the requests from non-root user agents.

     **Note**: It is possible to also sign the root user certificate in order to allow that user to also manage the node.
 However, you should do so only with great caution as this introduces the possibility of unwanted behavior and potential security issues.
 For example, if your site.pp has no default node configuration, running agent as non-admin could lead to unwanted node definitions getting generated using alt hostnames, which is a potential security issue.
 In general, if you deploy this scenario, you should ensure that the root and non-root users never try to manage the same resources,ensure that they have clear-cut node definitions, and ensure that classes scope correctly.

-7. As the **non-root user**, run `puppet config set certname <UNIQUE NON-ROOT USERNAME.HOSTNAME> --section agent`.
+9. As the **non-root user**, run `puppet config set certname <UNIQUE NON-ROOT USERNAME.HOSTNAME> --section agent`.
-8. As the **non-root user**, run `puppet config set server <PUPPET MASTER HOSTNAME> --section agent`.
+10. As the **non-root user**, run `puppet config set server <PUPPET MASTER HOSTNAME> --section agent`.

    Steps 7 and 8 create and set the configuration for the non-root agent's `puppet.conf`, created in `/.puppet` in the non-root user's home directory.